GooeyAI/hiring-challenges/dart_typed_json.md

 ### Part 3

-This is a "reverse" coding challenge, in that you need to change the code such that does **not** *compile*.
+This is a bit of an unusual coding challenge because you need to change the code such that does **not** *compile*.

 If we look at line 23, we see that it calls an undefined method `.toUpperCase()` on a `Map` object.